Best tablet for students 2024

 Reasons to avoid

-Many of the perks that make the Galaxy Tab A9 Plus our best cheap Android tablet pick also applies to why students will love it.
+Many of the perks that make the Galaxy Tab A9 Plus our best cheap Android tablet pick also apply to why students will love it.
 It has a hefty 7,040mAh battery that'll never die on you in class, plus USB-C charging, so it can quickly jump back up to full capacity.

 It has quad speakers that'll make movie nights a blast and drive your roommate nuts.
-At just under a pound (480g) with a 11-inch display, it's lightweight enough for its size to make holding it while reading textbooks easy.
+At just under a pound (480g) with an 11-inch display, it's lightweight enough for its size to make holding it while reading textbooks easy.

 Best value